Truth about AI and Sustainability - huge positive impact of AI on ESG UN goals, but energy consumed

 AI / Artificial Intelligence helped accelerate development of COVID vaccines and therapies

 AI accelerated development of COVID vaccines.
 The key was using Artificial Intelligence to help predict what kind of molecules would be most likely to stimulate the immune response against a wide number of COVID variants.
+Such AI pharma tools are now used widely in drug discovery / early stage pharma research, across the world.

-AI was also used to predict clinical outcomes, for example for COVID patients on ventilators in intensive care units.
 Artificial Intelligence was also used to develop treatment plans, propose optimum therapy combinations and so on.
-A large number of scientific research paper were published during the pandemic on the use of Artificial Intelligence in pharma research and health care.
+A large number of scientific research papers were published during the pandemic on the use of Artificial Intelligence in pharma research and health care.

 AI was used to predict when different phases of the pandemic would peak, calculate transmission rates and predict likely impact of new COVID variants on global health.